 ?>

 The result is bool(false).
-But in the previous example, was bool(true).
-And that is because it is an identical operator which is checking for value and data type.
+But in the previous example, it was bool(true).
+That is because it is an identical operator, which checks for both value and data type.

-In the previous example, the $var_1 has a string data type and the $var_2 is an integer.
-But two both have the same value.
-So it gave us “bool(false)”.
+In the previous example, $var_1 has a string data type, and $var_2 is an integer.
+However, both have the same value.
+So, it gave us “bool(false)”.

-Anyway, in the next operator, I will discuss more about the “Not equality” operators like not equal and not identical.
-Let’s see that in-depth.
+Anyway, in the next section, I will discuss the “Not Equality” operators, such as not equal and not identical.
+Let’s delve into that in-depth.

 <?php